dvidelabs/config/README.md

 no configuration at all.
 Still, we present a few scripts to help this process.

+There are also helper scripts to quickly set up and populate a remote account with a familiar environment, and to setup a new bare git repo on the remote account.

+NOTE: `.bashrc`, `.config/alts/*/bash.local`, `.config/alts/alts.conf`,
+and `.config/setup/*` are examples only.

 ## References

 - <https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/>
 - <https://dotfiles.github.io>

 ## Quickstart